Mining Secrets

 In Guatemala, those who dare to criticize the devastating environmental impacts of a nickel mine built on ancestral lands, like journalist Carlos Choc, have been reduced to silence.
 For years, the mine’s owners have managed to hide the proof of damage caused to the neighboring environment, but today Forbidden Stories and its partners are lifting the veil of Solway Group, which owns the mine, and revealing its best-hidden secrets.

-By Léa Peruchon
+By: Léa Peruchon

-Translation by: Phineas Rueckert
+Translation: Phineas Rueckert

 On the surface, a Siemens washing machine, an Ikea sink and Dubai’s Burg Khalifa skyscraper have very little in common.
 But they do have one key similarity: all three were built using ultra-resistant stainless steel sold by Outokumpu, a powerful Finnish steel multinational.